danielVebman/iOS-Related/README.md

 # iOS-Related

-This repository contains some (subjectively) useful classes and programs related to iOS app development.
+This repository contains some (potentially) useful classes and programs related to iOS app development.

 Anyone can use and/or modify the code here without notifying me.